 Circadian rhythms are approximately 24-hour oscillations in physiology, behavior and metabolism that probably evolved to enable a response to daily changes in light and dark connected to changes in food availability.
 Studies have shown that more than 10% of expressed genes in a given organ show circadian oscillation (2).

 While light is the primary timing cue for the main circadian clock organ, the hypothalamic suprachiasmatic nucleus (SCN), timing of food intake affects the phase of peripheral tissue clocks including those of liver, muscle and adipose tissue (2).
 Studies in flies and humans have shown that modern exposure to prolonged artificial light and erratic eating behavior interrupt the circadian system.
 In rodent models, extended illumination has increased disposition to metabolic disease.
-Flies that were shifted to nighttime feeding schedule showed interrupted fat metabolism and reproduction.
+Flies that were shifted to a nighttime feeding schedule showed interrupted fat metabolism and reproduction.
 Human subjects exposed to a 12-hour change of sleep/wake and fasting/feeding, while maintaining their usual caloric intake, showed reduced glucose tolerance, elevated blood pressure and a decrease in the satiety hormone leptin (2).

 Furthermore, Mattson et al. mention several studies tying circadian clock components to particular nutrient metabolism.
 For instance, the nuclear hormone receptors REV-ERBs are integral to circadian clock activity and directly regulate transcription of several rate-determining enzymes for fatty acid and cholesterol metabolism.